es-shims/Promise.any/README.md

 [![npm badge][npm-badge-png]][package-url]

-ES Proposal spec-compliant shim for Promise.any.
+ES 2021 spec-compliant shim for Promise.any.
 Invoke its "shim" method to shim `Promise.any` if it is unavailable or noncompliant. **Note**: a global `Promise` must already exist: the [es6-shim](https://github.com/es-shims/es6-shim) is recommended.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
-It works in an ES3-supported environment that has `Promise` available globally, and complies with the [proposed spec](https://github.com/tc39/proposal-promise-any).
+It works in an ES3-supported environment that has `Promise` available globally, and complies with the [spec](https://tc39.es/ecma262/#sec-promise.any).

 Most common usage:
 ```js